jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 5. Compute the VJP for the first function: $\bar{x}_1 = \partial g(x)^T \bar{x}_2 \equiv \bar{x}$.
 6. The full VJP $\partial f(x)^T \bar{y}$ is $\bar{x}$.

-Note that the full "forward pass" happens _first_, storing intermediate results, and then the "backwards pass" happens.
+Note that the full "forward pass" happens _first_, storing intermediate results, and _then_ the "backwards pass" happens, using stored primal values from the forward pass.

-Again, your custom function will happen somewhere in this process. **As the implementer of the pullback (vector-Jacobian product), you will implement one stage of the backwards pass: you can expect to be handed a seed vector (an element of the output space) along with the nominal input/output values and your job is to calculate the pullback (returning an element of the input space)**.
+Again, your custom function will happen somewhere in this process. **As the implementer of the pullback (vector-Jacobian product), you will implement one stage of the backwards pass: you can expect to be handed an adjoint vector (an element of the output space) along with the nominal input/output values and your job is to calculate the pullback (returning an element of the input space)**.

 <!-- TODO: JAX example for pullback -->